fabiolimace/notekeeper/README.md

 * [x] A function to check if external links may be broken, verifying whether a HTTP request returns 200 (OK) or 404 (NOK).
 * [ ] A function to move a file from a path to another, while updating and normalizing links.
 * [ ] A function to remove a file from a path to another, while deleting marking links pointing to it as broken.
-* [x] A script to convert markdown texts to HTML files, placing the output into .notekeeper/html
-* [x] A simple script to serve the HTML files in `.notekeeper/html` in the local interface at a specific port.
-* [x] A script to generate data about markdown texts, placing the output into .notekeeper/data
 * [x] Implement a [UUIDv8](https://gist.github.com/fabiolimace/8821bb4635106122898a595e76102d3a)
 * [x] History directory to track file changes.
-* [ ] An index page that lists all HTML pages.
-* [ ] A search box in the top of the index page.
-* [ ] A simple bag of words for searching HTML pages.
-* [ ] A simple access counter for HTML page access.
-* [ ] A simple change history for each HTML page.
 * [ ] Tests for Ubuntu's `dash`, GNU's `bash`, and BusyBox's `ash`.
 * [ ] Tests for Ubuntu's `mawk`, GNU's `gawk`, and BusyBox's `awk`.